pgrunde/points/README.md

   return 5
 }
 ```
 The `fmt.Printf` function took arguments which were declared inside the parenthesis, however `PlayerCount` takes no arguments.
 It does, however, return an integer, so we need to declare that return type after the parenthesis.
+The next part of our function is wrapped in curly bracket delimiters and is called the function [block](https://golang.org/ref/spec#Blocks).
+All the lines of code inside `{` and `}` run whenever the function is used.
+When the function code is running, the `return` keyword tells the function to exit and return whatever value comes after `return`, which in our case is the integer 5.
+Go can perform math with integers, so `return 2 + 3`, `return 7 - 1` would all return the same thing as `return 5`.